 Location: Salaminos 7.

-Another traditional kafenio where you can feel the spirit of Greece going back to the previous century.
+This traditional kafenio in Rethymnon is perfect to feel the spirit of Greece going back to the previous century.
 This place offers wonderful coffee, while traditional Ellinikó is their specialty.

 Arokaria Café is small but very cute and colorful and is located far from crowded streets, so you can enjoy your coffee in a quiet and relaxing atmosphere.